DZBohan/heart_failure_survival_prediction/<font color=#53AB90>Heart Failure Survival Prediction<-font>.md

 Then I am going to visualize the contents of the table.

-This is the line chart of before tuning the hyperparameters.
+This is the line chart of scores of test set and training set before tuning the hyperparameters.

 ```
 plt.figure(figsize=(10, 5))